July 4, 2025

 Hvalfjarðargöng, just north of Reykjavík, is a tunnel that goes under the fjord Hvalfjörður.
 It’s 5,770 meters long (3.59 miles), with 3,750 meters (2.33 miles) of the tunnel lying beneath the seabed.
 There are two lanes on the south side (closer to Reykjavík) and three lanes going north.
 The deepest part of the tunnel reaches a depth of 165 meters (541 feet).

-There are over 80 cameras guarding the tunnel 24/7, and you have both FM (RÚV on 93.5 & 90.1 Bylgjan on 98.9) and mobile phone reception in the tunnel.
-Just to mention a few more safety features:
+The tunnel is monitored around the clock by over 80 cameras.
+Additionally, you have both FM radio reception (RÚV on 93.5 & 90.1, Bylgjan on 98.9) and mobile phone coverage throughout the tunnel.
+To highlight a few more safety features:

 - There are fire extinguishers and emergency phones every 125 m (410 ft).